h5p/h5p-cli/assets/docs/commands.md

 `[useCache]` can be `1` if you want it to use the cached deps.

 • `h5p setup <library|repoUrl> [version] [download]` computes & clones/installs view and edit dependencies for a library.
+`<repoUrl>` is a github repository url.
+Running the command in this format will also update the library in the local registry.
+This is useful for unregistered libraries.
+For example, `h5p setup git@github.com:h5p/h5p-accordion.git` installs the "h5p-accordion" library and its dependencies.
+It also updates its entry in the local library registry.
 You can optionally specify a library `[version]`.
 To view current versions for a library use the `tags` command.
-If no `[version]` is specified master branches will be cloned.
 Using `1` for the `[download]` parameter will download the libraries instead of cloning them as git repos.
 Set the `H5P_NO_UPDATES` environment variable to `1` to skip updating libraries and speed up the setup process.
 Set the `H5P_SSH_CLONE` environment variable to `1` so that ssh urls are used when cloning private repositories.
 This is useful for cloning private repos and for when you want to commit from the `libraries/<library>` folder.
+[!IMPORTANT]
+Remember that if no `[version]` is specified master branches will be cloned.

 • `h5p missing <library>` will compute the unregistered dependencies for a library.
 The library itself has to exist in the local library registry.